pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Use $PROJECT space for your conda folder

-Be aware that each different Conda environmens will be created using an individual environment folder.
-Even if there is a cache folder for downloaded packages, it will still have to download any dependencies that are missing.
+Be aware that each different Conda environment will be created using an individual environment folder.
+Even if there is a cache folder for downloaded packages, Conda will still have to download any dependencies that are missing.
 That uses a lot of disk space and will fill your $HOME quota quickly.

 We recommend that you store those files in your $PROJECT space instead.